mucommander/mucommander/readme.txt

 Advanced configuration
 ----------------------

-v0.8 beta 3 (nightly build) has some advanced configuration options which cannot (yet) be accessed through the GUI.
+muCommander has some advanced configuration options which cannot (yet) be accessed through the GUI.
-After having booted the application for the first time, the following files will be created in muCommander's preference
+After having booted the application for the first time, the following files will be created in muCommander's preferences
 folder:
  - action_keymap.xml (keyboard shortcuts description file).
  - command_bar.xml   (commandbar description file).